DhananjayAshok/CHIRON_LLMs_Finetuning/gpt-3.5-turbo/README.md

 ```

 ## Notice
-I just notice Openai has a recent April update which has new features and improvements to the Assistants API.
+I just notice Openai has a recent April update which has new features and improvements to the Assistants API. https://platform.openai.com/docs/assistants/whats-new.
+It has temperature to control the randomness of outputs right now.
 Maybe worth a try.